On the one hand, working on healthcare SEO for your medical practice website is no different from optimizing any other kind of site.

 6. Local SEO

-You also need to keep your Google My Business page optimized and up to date.
+You also need to keep your Google Business Profile optimized and up to date.

-This grouping of 4 to 5 businesses appears above organic search results.
+This grouping of four to five businesses appears above organic search results.

 On mobile, they’re the only thing people see before scrolling.

-The information contained in these listings comes primarily from your GMB page, so you should ensure the following information is accurate and available:
+The information contained in these listings comes primarily from your GBP, so you should ensure the following information is accurate and available: